LogoMkSaaS Docs

 Learn how to set up and use email functionality with Resend and React Email templates

-MkSaaS uses Resend for email delivery and React Email for creating beautiful, responsive email templates.
+MkSaaS uses Resend for email delivery and React Email for creating beautiful email templates.
 This combination provides a modern, developer-friendly way to handle email communications in your application.

 Setup